baptistehamon/nzlusdb/docs/landuses/grapevines.md

 ## Suitability Criteria

-The following criteria were used to model the suitability of Pinotnoir:
+The following criteria were used to model the suitability of grapevines:

 | Category | Criteria |
 |:--------:|:---------|